sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 SWID tag consisting of only required fields might be a few hundred bytes in size; however, a tag containing many of the optional fields can be many orders of magnitude larger.
-Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large amount of data to be transported.
+Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications, such as those described earlier, can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
 Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
 This reduction is enabled